htoor01/Android77/README.md

 ### Development Approach

-The use of GenAI was mostly limited to code refinement and debugging.
+The use of GenAI was mostly limited to code refinement, debugging, and documentation.

 #### 1. Logic Porting & Model Setup
 - **Manually adapted** Album, Photo, and Tag models from JavaFX to Android